vEonz121/rpyc/README.md

 Output: `List of Found Services: ('FOLD0', 'FOLD1')`

 Here, the `FoldDistributor` class is imported from the `Client.py` file and is initialized with `nFolds` of 3.
 The initialization should return the list of servers which it is connected to.
-Then, the `ping_services` method is called to ping the available servers listed within the network.
-The output of the above code snippet should return as such:

 **Pinging Servers**